Each OCD subtype / theme can be thought of as encapsulating a particular OCD story / “what if?”

 Important information: If you have harm &/or suicidal thoughts & intentions which align with how you feel, &/or you are actually considering/planning to hurt yourself &/or others, then please seek immediate support from your GP, A&E, or your local NHS crisis team.
 This is different to OCD “what if” thoughts

-Moral OCD
+OCD Treatment for Moral OCD

 Moral OCD is where we are obsessed with issues related to morality, & our excessive concerns are often focused upon our own moral compass.
 We ruminate upon questions such as “What if I’m bad?,” “What if what I’ve done is unforgiveable?,” & “Am I letting myself off the hook to easily if I decide to drop thinking about what I’ve done?”

 POCD can lead us to feel terrible anxiety & shame.
 We are obsessed with thoughts such as “What if I am attracted to children?
-“What if I am turned on by my own children?
-“What if I’m a pedophile,” often accompanied with with images of a sexual nature in relation to these thoughts, & also, sometimes, groinal responses, as well.
+“What if I am turned on by my own children?,” “What if I’m a pedophile,” often accompanied with with images of a sexual nature in relation to these thoughts, & also, sometimes, groinal responses, as well.
 Again, it is important to note that these thoughts, images, urges, & sensations are the opposite of our values & reality (regardless of how much we might doubt that when we caught up in our OCD)

 Relationship OCD (ROCD) can really mess with our relationships.
 We can obsessive over whether we are in love with our partner, if they are in love with us, if we are feeling different about them, if they are feeling different about us, if we find them attractive, if they find us attractive, & so one.
 It can lead to us leaving relationships because we are so stressed out about thinking about it so much, &/or pushing the other person away with our constant questions

-False Memory OCD
+OCD Treatment for False Memory OCD

 False Memory OCD is where we obsess over what is a memory & what is imagined.
-The thoughts normally circle around “Did I do something bad (even though I have no recollection of doing it)” &/or “Did something bad happen to me & I don’t remember it?”
+The thoughts normally circle around “Did I do something bad (even though I have no recollection of doing it),” &/or “Did something bad happen to me & I don’t remember it?”
 The thoughts are often about imagining that we have done something that is bad, such as been rude, sexist, unkind, or somehow perpetrated a sex &/or otherwise violent crime towards others &/or we imagine that these crimes may have happened to us.

 HOCD/ SO-OCD is where we obsess over thoughts about our sexual orientation.
 This is not in an open, exploratory way, but instead where we are constantly questioning what we know to be true about what & who we find sexually attractive.
 The more we try to test out how we emotionally & physically respond to men/women/their bodies/sexual images, the more confused we become

-Somatic OCD / Sensorimotor OCD)
+OCD Treatment for Sensorimotor OCD (Somatic OCD)

-Somatic OCD (sometimes called Sensorimotor OCD) describes where we become hyper-focused on particular physical sensations to the extent where we feel stuck in the experience & not able to focus on anything else.
+Sensorimotor OCD (sometimes called (Somatic OCD) describes where we become hyper-focused on particular physical sensations to the extent where we feel stuck in the experience & not able to focus on anything else.
 Thoughts include “I can’t stop being hyperaware of my blinking/swallowing/breathing/etc., my attention is stuck on it.”
-“I feel trapped by the experience, and it’s ruining my life.”
+“I feel trapped by the experience, & it’s ruining my life.”
 “If I wasn’t so aware of these sensations, my life would be so much better.”
 “I can’t get away from it, and I feel desperate to break free of it, but I can’t.”
 “I can’t concentrate on anyone or anything, because these sensations are bugging me the whole time.
 My life feels ruined”

 “It sounds obvious, but sometimes we need to remember that, regardless of how empathic someone might be, unless they have experienced OCD, it’s not possible for them to really “get it” at an experiential level”